dodoni/dodoni.github.io/Dodoni.MathLibrary.Native.NLopt.md

 // alternative: alg.SetFunction(x => x[0]*x[0] + x[1]*x[1] + 1.123);

  var argMin = new []{ 1.4, 5.8 };
- double minimum;
- var errorCode = alg.FindMinimum(argMin, out minimum);
+ var errorCode = alg.FindMinimum(argMin, out double minimum);
 ```

 Moreover a logging can be used via an optional argument of `NLoptMultiDimOptimizer`.

 You need more freedom in the adjustment of the specific algorithm?
-No problem, the constructors of `NLoptMultiDimOptimizer` provides an optional argument that is a delegate (function pointer) which
+The constructors of `NLoptMultiDimOptimizer` provides an optional argument that is a delegate (function pointer) which
 will be applied to the internal `NLoptPtr` object.
 Therefore one can apply lambda calculus, for example to establish a local optimizer,
 set initial step size etc.